You can now watch the webinar on-demand, access the accompanying slides and share with your colleagues:

 It is widely accepted that inclusion and diversity is a fundamental part of any workplace and that employers which are able to create a genuinely inclusive environment will reap the rewards – from attracting talent to higher retention rates to increased profitability to a reduction in employment claims.

-We will also consider the legal reasons why allyship is so important.
-With an outline of the legal parameters from across the globe we will highlight the obligations on employers in respect of minority groups and how allyship can go some way towards meeting those obligations.
+We also consider the legal reasons why allyship is so important.
+With an outline of the legal parameters from across the globe we highlight the obligations on employers in respect of minority groups, and how allyship can go some way towards meeting those obligations.

 - Kate Meadowcoft, Employment Partner at DWF